Home

 Colored glass frit powder.

-Klr-Fire or other medium.
+Klr-Fire or other painting medium.

 Paint brush or thick cocktail sticks.